Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Related Work

 Other approaches have shown that the underlying hardware of servers can also be exploited for higher throughput, such as FPGA~\cite{cheapbft-eurosys12,consensus-box-nsdi16} and Intel SGX enclaves~\cite{hybster-eurosys17}.
 In comparison, \system uniquely boosts throughput by exploiting \emph{trustless hardware} via brokers. \broadcast can also be accelerated in data centers by using the topology of the network~\cite{momcast-specpaxos-nsdi15,uomcast-nopaxos-osdi16} or even by running within the network itself using P4-programmable switches~\cite{p4xos-ton20,hovercraft-eurosys20}.
 In such low latency environments, the processing overhead incurred by the operating system kernel can be bypassed to further increase the throughput of \broadcast~\cite{apus-paxos-rdma-socc17,hovercraft-eurosys20,ubft-asplos23}.

 \paragraph{Signature aggregation.}

 Aggregate signatures were first proposed to save space by compacting a large number of signatures into just one~\cite{schnorr-jcrypt91,agg-bls-sig-eurocrypt03}.
 Up until recently, aggregation could also save verification time but only in certain cases: either when the signatures are generated by the same signer~\cite[\secref~5.1]{camenisch-batch-jcrypt12}, or when the signatures are on the same message, \ie multi-signatures~\cite{multisig-report83}.
 In the latter case, aggregation mechanisms have been proposed to achieve constant-time verification of aggregated multi-signatures for both BLS~\cite{bls-multisig-asiacrypt18} and Schnorr~\cite{musig-schnorr-dcc19} signature schemes.
 In particular, multi-signatures are used in cryptocurrencies to have many servers sign the same batch of payloads~\cite{byzcoin-sec16,pixel-sec20}.
 Servers in \system use rapidly-verifiable BLS multi-signatures~\cite{bls-multisig-asiacrypt18} for that very purpose.
 In addition to aggregating server signatures on batches, \system's distillation mechanism also aggregates all client signatures in a batch in a way that provides constant-time verification.
 The theoretical scheme Draft~\cite{oracular-brb-disc22} proposed signature aggregation with similar verification performances but is tailored to Reliable Broadcast.
 It is however unclear how Draft could be implemented as a real-world system without compromising liveness.
-Indeed, Draft assumes infinite memory to prevent message replay attacks which would rapidly exhaust servers' memory if Draft were to be deployed to match \system's target throughput in our evaluation (see \cref{sec:eval-setup}). \system also aggregates client sequence numbers to significantly reduce bandwidth consumption when small messages are broadcast (\cref{figure:fulldistillationinaction}).
-Aggregating sequence numbers is made possible thanks to the ordering of \broadcast and thanks to novel legitimacy proofs (see \cref{subsection:batchification}).
+Indeed, Draft assumes infinite memory to prevent message replay attacks which would rapidly exhaust servers' memory if deployed to match \system's maximum throughput (see \cref{sec:eval-setup}). \system also aggregates client sequence numbers to significantly reduce bandwidth consumption when small messages are broadcast (\cref{figure:fulldistillationinaction}). \system aggregates sequence numbers thanks to the ordering of and thanks to novel legitimacy proofs (see \cref{subsection:batchification}).